 Use the Plate Method as a Guide to Add More Nutrient-Dense Foods

 Using the plate method can be a helpful way to add more nutrient-dense foods to your diet.
-Half of your plate will be from non-starchy vegetables, such as spinach or kale.
+First, half of your plate will be from non-starchy vegetables, such as spinach or kale.
 Then, one-quarter of your plate is from protein such as salmon or lean protein sources such as chicken, turkey, or another type of fish.
 And lastly, the remaining quarter of your plate is for a whole grain source such as quinoa or another nutrient-dense choice like sweet potatoes.
 It is that easy!
-Add a nutrient-dense fruit for a snack or dessert and voila!
+Add a nutrient-dense fruit for a snack or dessert, and voila!
 You are well on your way to having a nutrient-dense, healthy diet.

 Drewnowski A. Defining nutrient density: development and validation of the nutrient-rich foods index.
 J Am Coll Nutr.
 2009 Aug;28(4):421S-426S.
 DOI: 10.1080/07315724.2009.10718106.
 PMID: 20368382.